You Better Not Waste My Time: Commercial

 "You Better Not Waste My Time" originally peaked at number 141 on the UK Singles Chart on 11 November 2006, following its independent release on LRC Records.
 Upon its re-release through Polydor Records, the single re-entered the UK Singles Chart at number 96 on 27 October 2007, it then climbed 70 places to reach a peak of number 26 the following week, becoming N-Dubz' first top 40 hit in the United Kingdom.
-It spent a total of five consecutive weeks within in the chart's top 100, and is now the trio's 11th highest-peaking single to-date.
+It spent a total of five consecutive weeks in the chart's top 100, and is now the trio's 11th highest-peaking single to-date.

 Music video

 N-Dubz created two music videos for "You Better Not Waste My Time".
 The first and original video was self-funded by the group by themselves but as part of the single's re-release promotion under Polydor Records a new video was remade, making it the second and official music video for the track.
-The first was uploaded onto YouTube on 15 March 2007; as of 12 June 2009 this video has been viewed 1,355,108 times.
-The second was uploaded onto YouTube on 22 September 2007, also on 12 June 2009; this video has so far been viewed 1,456,804 times.
+The first was uploaded onto YouTube on 15 March 2007 and the second was uploaded onto YouTube on 22 September 2007.
 The first video is 5:18 long; the second video is considerably shorter at 3:40 long.
 The first video features Dappy in a series of comic costumes and all three members performing in a pool.
 The explicit version of the song is used in this version of the video.
 The second video starts off with a dancer dancing in the dark, then Dappy lighting a match.
 He then throws it away and you see that all members of N-Dubz are sitting on the floor.
 Dappy gets up and walks off, stage lights turn off and shows that some dancers are performing.
 It then goes pitch black and all you can see is Dappy.
 It then shows a person screaming on stage, then a ninja jumps down, then Dappy sits on a chair and gets touched up.
 Then it shows all three members of N-Dubz dancing together, then it goes pitch black and all you can see is Tulisa, then the stage lights turn on and you can see the performance on stage.
 Then it goes close to Tulisa who is sitting down, then she walks off, she joins the rest of N-Dubz, then it goes pitch black.
 Tulisa and Dappy walk off and you can only see Fazer, he then walks off.
 The stage lights come on and you can see the performance again, but then it goes dark.
 Then it shows Dappy with a teddy bear.
 Then it shows N-Dubz performing together, then it ends with them performing and the dancers dancing around them.
 Despite the single's limited commercial release in 2006, the music video spent seven weeks at No. 1 on the UK's Channel U.